Binary141/resize-vm-root-partition/README.md

 # resize-vm-root-partition
-This will automatically resize ubuntu 21.04 vm to fill new partition size
+This will automatically resize ubuntu 21.04 vm lvm partition to fill new partition size